dlawre14/algorithms/README.md

 # algorithms
-Repository for making many algorithms in C++
+Repository for making many algorithms in Python